 School Districts in Metro Vancouver

-The largest school district in the Metro Vancouver region in Surrey, enrolling nearly 71,000 students and employing over 4,000 teachers and administrators.
-In addition to the larger districts of Vancouver, Burnaby, Coquitlam, and Richmond, the Metro Vancouver region also encompasses smaller school districts in North Vancouver, West Vancouver, New Westminster, Delta, and Squamish.
+The largest school district in the Metro Vancouver region is Surrey, enrolling nearly 71,000 students and employing over 4,000 teachers and administrators.
+In addition to the larger districts of Vancouver, Burnaby, Coquitlam, and Richmond, the Metro Vancouver region also includes smaller school districts in North Vancouver, West Vancouver, New Westminster, Delta, and Squamish.

 The Metro region is one of the most multicultural diverse regions in the country.
 Often referred to as Canada’s gateway to Asia, the city of Vancouver boasts the second largest Chinatown in North America.
 Various cultural festivals and events take place throughout the year in and around Vancouver and highlights include the Dragon Boat Festival, Caribbean Days, Celtic Fest, and Richmond’s Chinese night market.

 This is the most densely populated regional district in BC, and about half of the province’s population resides here.
 It’s easy to find a cosmopolitan connection, but it is just as easy to get back to nature, too.
 Just minutes from the centre of the city you can still ski, snowboard, windsurf or even kayak, all against the backdrop of Vancouver’s gorgeous city skyline.